Configuring Spin Application Variables and Secrets

 In reality, you’d have multiple usernames and password hashes in a database, but for this tutorial, we will configure the expected password using a Spin application variable.
 We’ll name the variable password and set required = true since there is no reasonable default value.
 To do this, add a top-level [variables] section to the application manifest (spin.toml) and declare the variable within it:

-# Add this above the [component.pw-checker] section
+# Add the [variables] above the [component.pw-checker] section, as shown below

 [variables]